-Whether you are running an online store or adding online shopping to an established brick-and-mortar business, web sales are necessary.
-Those who don’t find a way to sell their goods via the internet will quickly see their customers take their money elsewhere.
+Whether you are running a web store or adding online browsing to an established brick-and-mortar business, web product sales are essential.
+Those who don’t discover a way to market their products via the internet will quickly see their buyers take their money elsewhere.

-Buyers cite numerous reasons for their online shopping preferences, including that it saves them time, makes comparing prices easy, doesn’t require fighting through crowded stores and provides a larger variety of items to purchase.
+Buyers cite numerous known reasons for their online shopping choices, including that it saves them time, may make comparing prices easy, doesn’t require fighting through crowded stores and provides a larger selection of items to purchase.

-Businesses have two main options for selling goods online:
+Businesses have two main options for selling things online:

 - Run their own e-commerce websites.

 - Sell their goods in an established online marketplace.

 To run their individual e-commerce sites, businesses need several critical providers and pieces of application.
 Among the main are a web hosting support, shopping cart software and a debit card processor.

 Small businesses may take the easier route of setting up a store in another of the many on the web marketplaces, such as for example Amazon, Flipkart, or eBay.

 What’s needed for an e-commerce business